Bachelor of Nursing/Bachelor of Public Health and Health Promotion

 |Deakin course code||D381|

-Throughout the Bachelor of Nursing /Bachelor of Public Health and Health Promotion, you will develop skills in the provision of nursing care and acquire a thorough understanding of the social and environmental factors that cause poor health, together with the factors that create and sustain good health.
-You will study a wide range of units that provide the knowledge base for health promotion practice such as environmental health, health sociology, planning and evaluation, epidemiology, biostatistics and research.
-You will learn to apply public health and health promotion strategies to populations at risk of disease and will gain a sound understanding of the importance of health education, the factors influencing health practices, and strategies to promote the health of individuals and groups.
+You will study the foundations of health promotion practice such as environmental health, health sociology, planning and evaluation, epidemiology, biostatistics and research.
+You will learn to apply public health and health promotion strategies to populations at risk of disease.
+Plus you will gain a sound understanding of the importance of health education, the factors influencing health practices, and strategies to promote the health of individuals and groups.

 Department of Human Services policy and Working with Children check